08fdange/apple-forecast-app/README.md

   DB_PASSWORD: test_password
 ```

-As you might have noticed, there are two API keys you'll need to obtain on your own.
+There are two API keys you'll need to obtain on your own:

-For the Google Maps API key, check out the instructions [here.](https://developers.google.com/maps/documentation/embed/get-api-key)
+For the Weather API key, go [here](https://www.weatherapi.com/) and sign up.
+You'll set this in the application.yml file.

-For a Weather API key, go [here](https://www.weatherapi.com/) and sign up.
+You'll also need a Google Maps API key, check out the instructions [here.](https://developers.google.com/maps/documentation/embed/get-api-key).
+Once you obtain that you'll set it in your terminal under the project directory like this: `export REACT_APP_GOOGLE_MAPS_API_KEY='WhateverYourGoogleMapsAPIKeyIs`.

 Once you have your `config/application.yml` file set up, you should be set to get started.